-While the Hudson River is one of the largest, most studied estuaries and lots of data exists, a crucial step to developing the comprehensive restoration plan is to determine the extent and severity of habitat alteration and pollution that has occurred and continues to affect the vitality and resiliency of the Hudson River ecosystem.
+While the Hudson River is one of the largest, most studied estuaries and lots of data exists, a crucial step to developing the comprehensive restoration plan was to determine the extent and severity of habitat alteration and pollution that has occurred and continues to affect the vitality and resiliency of the Hudson River ecosystem.

-The second phase involves the integration and analysis of this data to create a physical habit model showing the current location, quality, and quantity of the Hudson’s existing critical resources.
+The second phase involved the integration and analysis of this data to create a physical habit model showing the current location, quality, and quantity of the Hudson’s existing critical resources.
 This step will help decision-makers better understand which places are most important before determining what specific actions or projects would best protect and restore the estuary, as well as where those projects should occur.